niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### forwards
-14. `bos forwards`: Outputs a chart of forwards that took place from both inbound and outbound peers.
+Outputs a chart of forwards that took place from both inbound and outbound peers.
   - Flags:
     - `days`: Table view only shows forwards per peer for the last N number of days selected
     - `complete`: Shows complete results in a non table format